datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 This gives you all the freedom to decide where your data lives, and who can have access to it.
-Once this set up is complete, publishing and accessing a published dataset and its data is as easy as if it would lie on your own machine.
+Once this set up is complete, publishing and accessing a published dataset and its data is almost as easy as if it would lie on your own machine.

-From the perspective of someone you share your dataset with, they will need to
+From the perspective of your friend, i.e., someone you share your dataset with, they will need to

 - (potentially) install the relevant *special-remote*
 - do normal :command:`datalad install` and :command:`datalad get` commands